Definition of a resident person

 Saskatchewan Immigrant Nominee Program (SINP)

 Individuals with farming experience and with capital to invest in a farming operation may qualify.
 The SINP program is designed to expedite the immigration of qualified individuals to Saskatchewan to farm.
-For more information please contact SINP at 306-798-7467 or E-Mail at email@example.com or visit their website.
+For more information, please contact SINP at 306-798-7467, email firstname.lastname@example.org or visit the SINP website.

 The Board is receptive to applicants who are serious about relocating to Canada and have a plan to do so.